kashmirintelligence/FE-Engineer-Challenge/README.md

 # Refinery Monitoring Challenge 🏭

-A quick Svelte 4 challenge to show off your skills.
-Build something small but impressive in 2-3 hours that we can chat about later.
-Quality over quantity - use TypeScript, testing and runes to demonstrate how you actually think about code.
+This Svelte 4 challenge tests your ability to build a small but impressive dashboard in 2-3 hours.
+Create real-time visualisations from socket data while showcasing your TypeScript, testing and component development skills.

 ## The Brief 📊